 On completion of Preliminary and the approval of the documentation, providers will be able to describe themselves in marketing material as having completed the Preliminary training.
 They will also be listed on the OET Preparation Provider webpage.

-Providers who have only completed Preliminary are likely to be using the official materials available plus the sample materials they were given access to in Lesson 3.
+Providers who have only completed Preliminary are likely to be using the official materials available.
 They may have some supplementary materials they can use but they do not have the material resources to teach a much longer course and OET cannot be confident that the quality of these supplementary materials will be high enough.
-Courses not only require more preparation materials, they also need to contain more lesson content and teacher skills which focus on language skill improvement.
+Longer courses not only require more preparation materials, they also need to contain more lesson content and teacher skills which focus on language skill improvement.
 Such lessons require more detailed training to be delivered successfully.

-The Preparation Content team will respond to any email queries received from providers during the PPP process.
+The OET Education team will respond to any email queries received from providers during the PPP process.
 Where appropriate, the team may also arrange to speak to providers over the phone and/or visit the provider to give more tailored support.

 Under some circumstances, we may be able to provide a higher degree of support to prospective providers.
 Such support may require additional fees or some other form of arrangement.
 Examples of such additional support includes: